-Access to green spaces is a critical community asset in urban environments, particularly for lowerincome households who may lack access to private yards or recreational facilities.
+Access to green spaces is a critical community asset in urban environments, particularly for lower-income households who may lack access to private yards or recreational facilities.
 In Burbank, public parks and open spaces serve as vital resources for promoting physical health, mental well-being, and social connectivity among residents.
 Notable facilities such as Johnny Carson Park and the Stough Canyon Nature Center provide safe, accessible locations for outdoor recreation, family gatherings, fitness activities, and community events.
 These parks are especially important in supporting equitable health outcomes by offering free opportunities for physical exercise and social interaction, which are linked to reduced rates of chronic disease, improved mental health, and strengthened community ties.
-Recognizing their importance, the City of Burbank has prioritized the maintenance and enhancement of its public parks system as part of its broader strategy to ensure all neighborhoods have access to highquality recreational amenities (City of Burbank, 2021-2029 Housing Element).
+Recognizing their importance, the City of Burbank has prioritized the maintenance and enhancement of its public parks system as part of its broader strategy to ensure all neighborhoods have access to high-quality recreational amenities.